 Does Medicaid Cover Dental Implants?

-Patients looking to get dental implants can be confused by the topic of Medicaid cover.
+Patients looking to get dental implants can be confused by the topic of Medicaid coverage.
 You might have lost a tooth due to an accident, and now you are wondering if Medicaid will pay for dental implants.
 It all depends on how each state resolves the issue.
 It is up to your State to decide what dental costs will be covered.

 What Are Dental Implants?